 A critical component of any project will be the development of a funding strategy that identifies the sources, uses, and timing of funds needed to successfully achieve identified goals.
 These plans will be developed in conjunction with the District's public and private partners as capital projects are advanced.
 Therefore, any costs identified within this Plan are projections.
 Intended expenditures will be refined during project development and budgeting, and among other things will reflect the District's intent to complement its ad valorem funds with other funding sources.

-Low dissolved oxygen

-Elevated chloride concentrations

-Localized flooding

-Emergency pumping from Mooney Lake
+- Excess nutrients Low dissolved oxygen Elevated chloride concentrations Localized flooding Emergency pumping from Mooney Lake

-Degraded macroinvertebrate community
+- Degraded macroinvertebrate community

-Degraded and disconnected corridors
+- Degraded and disconnected corridors

-Internal sediment phosphorous loading

-Water quality from upstream water bodies
+Altered wetlands Stormwater runoff Altered channels Internal sediment phosphorous loading Water quality from upstream water bodies